Shevchenkivskyi District, Lviv

 Shevchenkivskyi District (Шевченківський район) is an urban district of the city of Lviv.
 This district covers the northern part of the city.
 It contains such neighborhoods as Pidzamche, Holosko, Klepariv, Zamarstyniv, Zboyishcha, India, Kamyanka and Riasne.
 In the northwest it borders with the town of Briukhovychi and Briukhovychi forest.

 Name

 The current name of the district comes from Ukrainian poet and artist Taras Shevchenko.
-Historically the area to the north of Lviv's Old Town was known as "Krakow suburb" or "Zhovkva neighbourhood".
+Historically the area to the north of Lviv's Old Town was known as "Kraków suburb" or "Zhovkva neighbourhood".

 Historical areas

 Holosko

 The neighbourhood of Holosko is located on the territory of former suburbs Holosko Velyke and Holosko Male.
 Large-scale construction has been ongoing in the area in recent years.

 Klepariv

 Known since the 13th century, the suburb of Klepariv became part of Lviv in 1931.
 The name of the neighbourhood derives from Lviv burgher Andreas Klöpper, who owned it in the 14th century.
 Starting from the 15th century vineyards were located in the area.
 One of the region's oldest Jewish cemeteries, first mentioned in 1414 and closed in 1855, was located in Klepariv.
 Lviv's first industrial brewery was established in Klepariv in 1715 and still functions under the name of Lviv Brewery.
 A nearby hill served as the execution site of haidamaks in 1769 and Polish rebels in 1847; a monument to commemorate the latter was installed on the location in 1895.
 In 1855-1863 the House of Military Invalids, now hosting the Lviv State Institute of Life Safety, was constructed in Klepariv according to a project of Theophil Hansen.
 Lviv's second biggest necropolis, the Yaniv Cemetery, opened on the outskirts of Klepariv in 1888 and became a burial place of several notable personalities, including Myron Tarnavsky, Kost Levytsky, Olha Basarab and Bohdan-Ihor Antonych.
 A Jewish hospital was established in the area in 1898-1901.
 Lviv's first stationary Ukrainian theatre was established in a reading house of Klepariv's Prosvita society, built in 1911 by architect Ivan Levynskyi.
 In November 1918 Klepariv was fought over by Ukrainian and Polish troops.
 One of Lviv's first bus lines started serving the district in the 1930s.
 Klepariv is known for its special sort of cherries known as Griotte de Kleparow.